Union Pacific's Salt Lake City Depot

 April 26, 1999

 UP's tracks along 400 West were officially removed from service when the turnout leading to the trackage was spiked shut at the north end, at Grant Tower.
 (Union Pacific internal communication)

 The removal of UP's tracks along 400 West at 400 South, 500 South, and 600 South was begun by crews of Wasatch Constructors, the contractor for Utah Department of Transportation's rebuilding of I-15 and its approaches to Salt Lake City.
 The agreements between UDOT, Salt Lake City, and Union Pacific, for the removal of UP tracks, were completed in October 1997 "after many months of tough negotiations".
 The changes were to remove 66 grade crossings and a total of 4.3 miles of track.
 The removal of tracks along 500 West (the former D&RGW passenger line) was to begin in June.
 (Deseret News, May 3, 1999, "End of 400 West Tracks in sight")

 Work began to demolish and remove the abandoned rail yards and structures surrounding the former Union Pacific depot.
 In addition to smaller out buildings, the major structures included the former UP dispatching center adjacent to 400 West and North Temple, and the former UP administrative offices for the railroad's Salt Lake City Service Unit, which were themselves located in the former Post Office Annex located at 400 West and 100 South.
 (Union Pacific internal communication)

 August 11, 1999

-Work had begun demolishing the former Parcel Post Annex building, removing part of the roof and walls, when on August 11, 1999, a very rare tornado swept through downtown Salt Lake City, causing many media reports that the tornado had destroyed the depot itself.
+Work had already begun demolishing the former Parcel Post Annex building, removing part of the roof and walls, when on August 11, 1999, a very rare tornado swept through downtown Salt Lake City, causing many excited media reports that the tornado had destroyed the depot itself.